peem64/MMM-Scottish-Corbetts/README.md

 - **`bottom_right`**: Good alternative if top_right is occupied
 - **`middle_right`**: Works well for larger displays

-Avoid left-side positions as the module is optimized for narrow, vertical layouts.

 ## Troubleshooting

 ### Module Not Appearing